mel-project/docs.melproject.org/developer-guides/using-wallets/melswap-guide.md

 ## Swapping tokens <a href="#swapping-coins" id="swapping-coins"></a>

-Unlike other blockchains where this functionality typically exists in a programmable smart contract, Themelio features a built-in, Uniswap-like decentralized exchange (DEX) called **Melswap**.
+Unlike other blockchains where this functionality typically exists in a programmable smart contract, Mel features a built-in, Uniswap-like decentralized exchange (DEX) called **Melswap**.

 {% hint style="info" %}
 We embedded a rudimentary DEX into the L1 not primarily for convenience, but as a trustless price oracle for designing on-chain logic; it is also an important component of the Melmint algorithm that stabilizes MEL.